 - Weight bearing exercise, such as running is especially good in promoting bone density and protecting against osteoporosis – which is when bones become thin, weak and break easily

 In childhood our bones are strong and, if they break, they usually repair quickly.
 When we get older this process slows down and our joints can become weak and fragile.

 We begin to lose bone density from our mid-30s, which is a normal part of ageing.

-Lifestyle factors such as having a calcium-rich diet and exercising frequently can keep bones healthy and minimise the risk of fractures.
+According to Dr. Dee from Healing Hands Chiropractic, lifestyle factors such as having a calcium-rich diet and exercising frequently can keep bones healthy and minimise the risk of fractures.
 Sunlight exposure is also crucial to up levels of vitamin D.

 The Okinawa – Japanese fishermen who live long lives